5 Uber Scams Everyone Should Be Aware Of

 Watch the video below to see in video form the most common Uber scams exposed:

-Feel free to contribute with your experience in the Comments section, including your take on the Uber Say My Name movement.
+Feel free to contribute with your experience in the comments section, including your take on the Uber Say My Name movement.
 Let’s dig into a bunch of Uber scams.

 1. Fake Uber App